 Baron is convicted on all charges.

 Mount Vernon remains my property, but by March of 1977, the business has a net worth of negative $1 million.

 In 1987, in celebration of our Constitution’s Bicentennial, the Walt Disney World resort in Florida borrows my Liberty Bell.
 Why my bell?
 What did I get in return?
 Why did Disney borrow my bell in California and drive it 2,827 miles to Florida?
 Why didn’t they borrow the bell from the cemetery 19 miles away?
 That’s another story for another time.
 Let’s just say it’s good to have Walt Disney owe you one.

 Over 22 months, my bell is seen by more than 20 million people — ten times more visitors than the original in Philadelphia.
 Take that, City of Brotherly Love.
 The temporary display is so popular, Disney orders their own Liberty Bell, the 300th replica cast by Paccard.

-Truck drivers across America, who dutifully paid into their pension funds over the years, are retiring in spades.
+Truck drivers and warehouse workers and maintenance men across America, who dutifully paid into their pension funds over the years, are retiring in spades.
 Despite federal oversight since 1982, the Teamsters Central States Pension Fund is $26 billion short and projected to be insolvent by 2025.